guyroyse/foot-in-both-worlds/ABSTRACT.md

 An AI Engineer has a foot in each of these worlds.

-If you'd like to have a foot in both of these worlds, this talk will get you started.
+If you'd like to have a foot in both of these worlds too, this talk will get you started.
 In it, I'll share what an AI Engineer is and isn't, steps you can take to begin your journey, and some common pitfalls to avoid.
 When we're done, you'll have a solid idea of exactly how you, as a developer, can fit into the world of data science, how to close the gaps to get there, and what you need to call yourself an AI Engineer.